RMNO21/ESP32-Deauth/README.md

 ## Licensing
 This project is licensed under the GNU General Public License v3.0 or later.
 See LICENSE for details.
 See the MODULES.md for hardware details.
+---
+Remember: With great power comes great responsibility.
+Use this tool ethically and legally.